Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 If you live in New Zealand, the proportion of your Australian pension would be based on periods of residence in Australia between age 20 and 65 and your income and assets.
 It may then be 'topped up' by New Zealand to the amount of New Zealand pension you would be entitled to had you only ever lived in New Zealand.

 If you are residing in Australia, your Australian pension will be paid into your nominated bank account every 2 weeks.
-You will need to advise Centrelink of the details.
+You will need to advise the Department of Human Services of the details.
 Any New Zealand pension you receive will be paid into your nominated bank account monthly.

 If you are residing in New Zealand, any New Zealand pension will be paid into your nominated bank account every 2 weeks.
 You will need to advise Work and Income of the details.
-If you receive an Australian pension while residing in New Zealand, you should notify Centrelink of which bank account you wish to have your pension paid into.
-Your Australian pension will be paid into this account every 4 weeks.
+If you receive an Australian pension while residing in New Zealand, you should notify the Department of Human Services of which bank account you wish to have your pension paid into.
+Your Australian pension will be paid into this account every 4 weeks in New Zealand Dollars.

 If you receive an Australian pension and you move to New Zealand, you must notify Centrelink.
 However, you will not need to lodge another claim for Australian pension.
 Centrelink will advise you how moving to New Zealand will affect your pension.